mglush/GraphingStocks/README.md

-## Stock Charting and Technical Analysis
+## Stock Charting and Technical Analysis with Python

 Graphing stock market tickers and the statistical analysis indicators that come with them.
 Implementing a multitude of trading strategies based on these indicators.
 Backtesting the trading strategies, finding the best ones.